Distinguished Governor Award

 The Laurier Distinguished Governor Award provides a mechanism for recognizing retiring and retired members of the Board of Governors who have given outstanding service to the University.
 Such recognition is not forthcoming to all retiring members of the Board but is limited instead to those who in the judgment of their peers, have provided active and distinguished service to the University in their capacity as members of the Board.

 A formal call for nominations is extended each year, with the nomination form and accompanying information posted on the University Secretariat website.
 It is expected that no more than one award would be granted on an annual basis.
-Recognition will take place during Spring convocation, the Chancellor’s Dinner and the annual meeting of the Board.
+Recognition will take place during Spring convocation, a Chancellor’s Lunch or Dinner and the annual meeting of the Board.

 - have served on the Board of Governors for the equivalent of two full terms or six years;